josra/josra.github.io/charter/index.md

 If no naturally designated case management system exist for a given case.
 Praqma's incident management system will be used - cases can be opened simply by mailing them to [support@praqma.net](support@praqma.net).

+## Josra related internships

+Through engagement with DIKU and Copenhagen Business School Praqma hosts Computer Science interns from both Master, Bachelor and AP courses.

+We’ve currently hosted more than 2o interns and we’re constantly defining and offering challenging internships for students at the educational institutions that we’re collaborating with.
+We’re engaging interns in Open Source related assignments and challenges.
+These internship programs can potentially span hundreds of effective work hours by talented computer scientists and craftsmen in-spe.

+As part of the Josra alliance members are encouraged to collaborate with Praqma to define new assignments for these talented interns.
+Praqma offers to host the internships and offer guidance, mentorship and education in an master/apprentice like relation, while JOSRA alliance members are encouraged to participate in the role as “product owner” for a specific challenge.

+Significant contributions to Open Source technologies has been made through these Praqma internships over time.

 ## Intellectual Property, Copy rights and Open Source license

 All code produced in scope of Josra is to become Open Source.